Carrots & Cookies

 • Simple ingredients.
 Blue spirulina, frozen fruit, and yogurt.
 That's it!

-• Kid-Approved Not only does this smoothie bowl base look and taste like the tropics but the toppings are easily customizable.
+• Kid-Approved Not only does this nice thick smoothie bowl base look and taste like the tropics but the toppings are easily customizable.
 For instance, you can change up the toppings to serve at beach themed birthday parties.
 Afterall, this is also known as a mermaid smoothie bowl, and for good reason. 🏖️

 Dietitian Tip